Australian governance

 For some agencies for example research entities which are supposed to expand, this situation might be an especial problem.

-From my systems thinking perspective there is at least one clearly missing feedback loop here, which is provision of public benefit.
+From my systems thinking perspective, there is at least one clearly missing feedback loop here, which is the provision of public benefit.
 What if my agency works out a way to spend 10% more money and deliver 20% more public benefit?
-Or %100?
+Or 100%?

 Employment and workplace conditions at public institutions are governed by the Australian Public Service Commission, a meta-bureaucracy which manages Australian government bureaucracies.

 For some, this is a deeply unpopular entity, set up, according to some, to discredit socialism by imposing all of its mistakes and yet none of its wisdom upon the organisations it manages.
-Others like it, for reasons that it seems to provide reliable job security, and good employment conditions, which is often does.
+Others like it because it seems to provide reliable job security and good employment conditions, which it often does.

 APS-constrained organisations are not permitted to price wages to market, and so for the most in-demand, critical skills, or staff in places where the cost of living is high, it must recruit from the pool of people who will accept bad salary compared to their earning potential.

-This bits hard for specialist skills such as legal advice, engineering, IT, and trades, where the market rate is high.
-There are such people, because they are patriotic, or who really need a visa sponsorship, or who are idealistic about public goods, or who are outcomes-focussed and really want access to the facilities, or who are independently wealthy and don’t need to worry about money so they treat Australian government work as a charity project.
+This bites hard for specialist skills such as legal advice, engineering, IT, and trades, where the market rate is high.
+There are such people, because they are patriotic, or really need visa sponsorship, or are idealistic about public goods, or are outcomes-focused and really want access to the facilities, or are independently wealthy and don’t need to worry about money so they treat Australian government work as a charity project.
 Alternatively, agencies fall back to people who are not very good at their job, or make do without crucial skills.

 This system breaks in many entertaining ways:

-Public political speech by public servants may be punished by sacking, which sound reasonable, except that the extent is remarkable.
+Public political speech by public servants may be punished by sacking, which sounds reasonable, except that the extent is remarkable.

 Social media still counts as public speech.
 Anonymous speech is still public speech.
 The precise criteria for sacking are opaque and arbitrary (Gray 2021; Morris and Sorial 2023).